isomerpages/nlb-learning/_digital/Adults Seniors/Content.md

 The Video Creators Club – Suitable for beginners interested in nurturing their videography skills, let our volunteer facilitator Mr Philip Au take you through different video-based projects and assignments!

 <h4>References</h4>
+9. <a id="footnote-nine">First Digital Photos, From Victorian Technology To The Internet </a>. <i>The National Science and Media Museum</i>.
+Retrieved 2021, October 20 from <a href=" https://www.scienceandmediamuseum.org.uk/objects-and-stories/first-digital-photos"> https://www.scienceandmediamuseum.org.uk/objects-and-stories/first-digital-photos</a>
+	10. <a id="footnote-ten">Artist Beeple’s digital work sells for record $93 million</a>. <i> The Straits Times</i>.
+Retrieved 2021, March 12 from <a href="https://www.straitstimes.com/world/united-states/artist-beeples-digital-work-sells-for-record-93-million">https://www.straitstimes.com/world/united-states/artist-beeples-digital-work-sells-for-record-93-million</a>

 <h1>Learning Package: Social Media</h1>
 <h2>Introduction</h2>